Simply LaKita

 Step 5: Rest and Serve

-This step is essential, let the lasagna rest for 10 minutes before cutting.
-This allows the layers to set so your slices hold their shape and don't fall apart on the plate.
+Let the lasagna rest 10 minutes before cutting.
+This is what keeps your slices holding their shape instead of sliding apart on the plate.
 Love easy baked casseroles?
 Try this next Chicken and Broccoli Casserole.

-• Shred your own mozzarella - Block mozzarella melts into glossy, stretchy ribbons.
-Bagged pre-shredded cheese has starch coatings that prevent it from melting properly.
-This one switch makes a visible difference.
+• Shred your own mozzarella.
+Block mozzarella melts into glossy, stretchy layers.
+Bagged pre-shredded has a starch coating that keeps it from melting the same way.

-• Don't skip the resting time - I know it's tempting to cut in right away.
-But 10 minutes of resting lets the ricotta and cheese layer set up.
-You'll get clean slices instead of a soupy mess.
+• Don't skip the resting time.
+Ten minutes lets the ricotta and cheese layer set up so you get clean slices instead of a soupy mess.

-• Start with sauce on the bottom - A thin layer of sauce under the first noodles is the trick to keeping the oven-ready noodles from drying out at the bottom of the pan.
+• Start with sauce on the bottom.
+A thin layer under the first noodles keeps them from drying out or sticking to the pan.

-• Spray your foil - A quick spray on the underside of the foil before covering prevents the melted mozzarella from peeling off with it when you uncover the dish.
-This is a small detail that makes a big difference.
+• Spray your foil.
+A quick spray on the underside prevents the melted mozzarella from peeling off with the foil when you uncover the dish.

 Want To Save This Recipe?